twbs/bootstrap/README.md

 Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <https://getbootstrap.com>.
 The docs may also be run locally.

+Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
+Working on our search?
+Be sure to set `debug: true` in the `_scripts.html` include.

 ### Running documentation locally

 1. Run through the [tooling setup](https://github.com/twbs/bootstrap/blob/v4-dev/docs/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.